 After graduating from the University of Michigan with a degree in organizational psychology, Debbie spent the next 38 years working for the Hanover Insurance Group, an international Property and Casualty Company.
 Debbie held a number of executive level positions with them in both business and human resources.
 Along with her business career, Debbie has had a long nonprofit career where she served as President of the Board of Directors of the United Way of Livingston County, and a Founding Member of the Women’s Initiative at the United Way of Central Massachusetts.
 Additionally, Debbie has been involved with Junior Achievement as a Board Member, and a corporator of the Community Foundation of the Greater Worcester area.
-She has taught in her spare time at Assumption College in Worcester, Massachusetts, and was a Trustee at Cleary University in Michigan.
-Debbie and Her husband David relocated to Naples, Florida 4 years ago.
-After settling in, she looked for a meaningful way to give back to this community.
+She has taught in her spare time at Assumption College in Worcester, MA, and was a Trustee at Cleary University in Michigan.
+After settling down in Naples with her husband, Debbie looked for a meaningful way to give back to this community.
 The New Horizons mission and faith-based model spoke to her heart.
 Debbie is a tutor at New Horizons, a business mentor at SCORE, an HR Partner at the Collier County United Way, and is highly involved at Hodges University and her church, Trinity by the Cove in Naples.

 EDITH A. HUNT